 Passes and memberships (package deals) can massively boost your business and drive engagement with students.
 Especially when you price them attractively.
 But just having your various packages in place doesn't do much good unless your students know about them!

-In a nutshell, you should encourage all your people to buy passes or take out memberships with you.
-Some admin systems make this kind of automatic, like on Ubindi where a person signing up for a particular class will see the available packages as options directly on their booking experience.
+You should always be encouraging your people to buy passes or take out memberships with you.
+Some admin systems do this for you automatically, like on Ubindi where a person signing up for a particular class will see the available packages as options directly on their booking experience.

-A particularly effective strategy is to run special promotions on occasion.
-This is when you temporarily reduce the price of packages, or you create a new special package, perhaps around a holiday.
+A particularly effective strategy is to run special promotions occasionally.
+This is when you temporarily reduce the price of packages, or you create a new special package, perhaps on or around a holiday.

 Simply send out an announcement that a pass or membership is discounted by 20% during some limited time interval, or that you'll be raising prices for everything at the end of the month or in the new year, so people should take advantage of the old prices while they can.

 6) Get new students via student referrals

 In fact, if you already have a client base, your existing students can be the biggest driver of new growth for your business.

-Just imagine you get an email from Starbucks, asking you to help them out by recommending Starbucks coffee to a friend.
-You would probably be very skeptical, and you wouldn't feel very moved to actually help this mega corporation by telling your friends they should try Starbucks.
+Just imagine you get an email from Starbucks, asking you to recommend Starbucks coffee to a friend.
+You probably wouldn't feel very moved to help this mega corporation out by telling your friends they should try Starbucks.

 As teacher, you have a huge advantage here.
-You're ideally placed to leverage word-of-mouth because you have a real and personal relationship with your students.
-You make them feel great, they keep coming back to you because they love you, and they will be more than happy to support you and your business if you just ask them to!
+You're ideally placed to leverage word-of-mouth, because you have a real and personal relationship with your students.
+You make them feel great, they keep coming back to you because they love you, and they will be more than happy to support you and your business... if you just ask them to!

 Just like the big guys, you too can reward your people for bringing you new clients.
-You can give them a free class when they bring a new student to class, or make them a deal on one of your packages.
+For example, you can give them a free class when they bring a new student to class, or make them a deal on one of your packages.
 Run your very own referral program!

 All that's left for you to do is to remind your students periodically that you have a referral program.
-This can work wonders for you to grow your business and bring you a steady trickle of new clients every month.
+This can really work wonders for you to grow your business and bring you a steady trickle of new clients every month.

 - internal marketing the most important marketing you can do for your business, and it's also the easiest

-- your basic goal is to motivate people to come to class and build a community
+- your basic goal is to motivate people to come to class and build a community of regulars

 - new students should be nurtured from the beginning